bramburn/timetracker/README.md

 # TimeTracker - Employee Activity Monitor

-A Windows service application that monitors user activity, stores data locally in SQLite, and transmits it to a configurable endpoint.
+A Windows service application that monitors user activity, stores data in SQL Server, and transmits it to a configurable endpoint.

 ## Features

 - Runs as a background Windows Service
 - Tracks active window changes and application usage
 - Detects user activity (keyboard/mouse input)
-- Stores data locally in SQLite database
+- Stores data in SQL Server with optimized performance
+- Batch processing for efficient data handling
 - Transmits data to configurable endpoint
 - Minimal system impact (< 5% CPU, < 100MB RAM)